Tune anti-phishing protection

 On a monthly basis, run Secure Score to assess your organization's security settings.

-Periodically review the Threat Protection Status report.
+Periodically review the Threat Protection Status report for phishing detections.

 The best way to deal with legitimate messages that are blocked by Microsoft 365 (false positives) that involve senders in your domain is to fully and completely configure the SPF, DKIM, and DMARC records in DNS for all of your email domains: